-To date we have managed over 300 grants through partnerships with the Department for International Development and Johnson & Johnson with grant values of between £3,000 and £1.5mn
+To date we have managed over 300 grants through a range of partnerships, including with the Foreign, Commonwealth and Development Office (formerly the Department for International Development), the Department of Health and Social Care, and Johnson & Johnson, with grant values of between £3,000 and £1.5m.

-If you have any questions regarding our grant management please contact our Head of Partnerships, Louise McGrath: Louise.McGrath@thet.org
+If you have any questions regarding our grant management please contact firstname.lastname@example.org.

-THET is currently working with Johnson & Johnson to support health partnerships to deliver health worker training programmes in low and middle income countries with a particular focus on surgery, anaesthesia and community health.
+THET is currently working with Johnson & Johnson to support health partnerships to deliver health worker training programmes in low and middle income countries with a particular focus on essential surgery and anaesthesia for mothers and children.

 THET has previously worked with Johnson & Johnson to manage the Strengthening Surgical Capacity programme.
 Projects under this scheme focused on reducing morbidity and mortality from conditions requiring surgical intervention and/or enhancing patient safety as a result of improved anaesthetic care.
 Under this scheme 1,390 health professionals have been trained helping to improve care to thousands of patients.

 THET is currently managing two grants on behalf of the Burdett Trust of Nursing, an independent charitable trust named after Sir Henry Burdett KCB, the founder of the Royal National Pension Fund for Nurses (RNPFN).